aminzer/dir-diff-cli/README.md

 * --skip-different                (-D) - different files are not considered
 * --skip-content-comparison       (-C) - content comparison is skipped, files are compared by size only
 * --skip-excess-nested-iterations (-X) - children of source-only and target-only directories are not considered
+* --log-csv                            - directory difference is logged into csv file

 ### Show help message